Porallanagaraju13/Chatbot-AI/README.md

-# 🤖 Smart E-Commerce Negotiation Chatbot
+# 🤖 Smart E-Commerce Price Negotiation Chatbot

 This project is a **Flask-based AI-powered chatbot** designed for a smart e-commerce platform.
 It enables users to: